-Powered by .id - the population experts for City of Greater Shepparton
+Powered by .id (informed decisions) for City of Greater Shepparton

 The City of Greater Shepparton is located at the confluence of the Goulburn and Broken Rivers in northern Victoria, about 180 kilometres north of Melbourne.
 Shepparton is the major urban centre of the City, with Mooroopna and Tatura the other large centres in the City.
 Other smaller centres include Murchison, Merrigum, Dookie, Kialla West, Tallygaroopna, Toolamba, Shepparton East and Katandra West.
 The City is the commercial, manufacturing and transport capital of the Goulburn Valley, which is one of Australia’s major horticultural and food production areas.
 The City’s growth has been associated with the development of agricultural industries in the area, such as stone fruit, pear, apple, tomato and dairy production, as well as cattle, sheep and grain production.
 The strong agricultural base has promoted a range of food-based manufacturing industries in the City, notably fruit canneries, dairies, soup and sauce plants.
 In addition, there is significant engineering and equipment production in the City, notably Furphys foundry.